EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ### Success Criteria

-1. The website should ensure that all activities are properly documented and tagged, which is essential for completing the CAS portfolio.
+1. The website should ensure that all posts with activities are properly documented and tagged, which is essential for completing the CAS portfolio.
-2. The website should provide clear guidelines and instructions for students on how to properly document their activities and what information to include in their posts.
-3. The website should have a search option that allows users to see other students' profiles and the posts for each club.
+2. The website should have a search option that allows users to see other students' profiles and the posts for each club.
-4. The website should have an option to delete posts.
-5. The website should provide reminders for students to post about their activities.
+3. The website should provide reminders for students to post about their activities.
+4. The website should allow students to like and comment other students posts.
+5. The website should have a page with statiscs of every student.
+6. The website should have a ranking of the top 5 students and top 5 clubs of the week.